is raspberry pi easy to learn

 Extra Resources

-I have written over 100 tutorials on this website on different topics, so it may be complicated to find the following pieces in your adventure
+After reading the previous parts, you already know the basics to get a good start.
+I have written over 500 tutorials for this website on different topics, so finding the pieces in your adventure might be complicated.

-It will also give you an overview of what you can do with your new device
+It will also give you an overview of what you can do with your new device.

 Operating systems